jkstill/asm-metrics/README.md

 ## Running all scripts

-The commands to process all data were put into a the Bash script, `runall.sh`.
+The commands to process all data were put into a the Bash script, `run-std.sh`.

 ```shell
 #!/usr/bin/env bash